 “I can of Myself do nothing.
 As I hear, I judge; and My judgment is righteous, because I do not seek My own will but the will of the Father who sent Me.”
 (John 5:30 NKJV).

-This kind of a mindset is the cross you are expected to bear daily.
-When you cease to have this mindset, you will begin to seek or do your own will.
+This kind of mindset is the cross you are expected to bear daily.
+When you cease to have this mindset, you will seek or do your own will.

 Paul testifies, “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.”
 (Rom.
 6:4 NKJV).